the-kureitibu/Game_Jam_2026/README.md

 My gamejam entry for 2026, built with Godot 4.6, using GDScript.
+Playable in https://dkeii.itch.io/the-hero-party-were-useless

 Besides the tileset, UI, fonts, 5 parallax bg, and the snail, everything else is drawn by yours truly.